CloudCIX/developers_manual/style_guides/application_framework/layout/2-controllers.md

 The metadata fields and their purpose are as follows;
 - `allowed_ordering`: A tuple of strings representing the fields that can be used to sort the data in a list.
 Used for `list` controllers.
-- `error_class`: A string containing the first four triplets of the error codes used in the controller.
-This will be used to get the error messages for any errors that occur.
-Used for all controllers.
 - `max_list_limit`: The maximum limit that can be specified.
 Numbers higher than this will be replaced with the default.
 Used for `list` controllers.
 - `model`: The model class that is used to create new instances.
 Used for `create` controllers.
 - `normal_list_limit`: The default limit for the number of objects that will be returned in a list call, if the user has either not specified or specified an invalid number.
 Used for `list` controllers.